Ralph L. Carr Colorado Judicial Center

 Ralph L. Carr Colorado Judicial Center represents the rule of law in a building that is dignified, restrained, sustainable, and timeless while also being innovative and open.

 Designed to create a more efficient state judicial system, the Ralph L. Carr Colorado Judicial Center consolidates seven judicial and legal agencies that had leased office space in 10 different Denver locations.
-The new two-building complex is situated along the perimeter of Denver’s historic Civic Center Park and next door to the state capitol.
+The new, two-building complex is situated along the perimeter of Denver’s historic Civic Center Park, adjacent to the state capitol.

 - a four-story courthouse that holds two courtrooms for the Court of Appeals,